emmajane/tito/source/_pages/presentation_checklist.md

 # Got More Tips?

 Do you have tips of your own?
-Send me a pull request (or just open an issue) on [GitHub](https://github.com/emmajane/tito), or just Tweet your tip to @emmajanehw.
+Tweet your tip to @emmajanehw, open an issue on [GitHub](https://github.com/emmajane/tito), or send me a pull request.

 Thanks to: